-Environmental science is a multidisciplinary field that studies the interactions between humans and the environment.
-It aims to understand processes and phenomena related to the environment, including climate change, pollution, biodiversity loss, and resource depletion.
-This knowledge helps us make informed decisions and develop sustainable solutions to mitigate and adapt to environmental challenges.
-My case study will be my geographical region of birth (West Africa) which is characterized by its rich biodiversity and diverse ecosystems, faces a range of pressing environmental issues.
-These issues have significant implications for the region's ecosystems, socio-economic development, and the well-being of its communities.
-This essay provides a comprehensive overview of the main environmental challenges in West Africa, including deforestation, desertification, wildlife depletion, pollution, and climate change.
+Environmental science is a multidisciplinary field that studies the interactions between man and his environment.
+It aims to understand processes and phenomena related to the environment, including climate change, pollution, biodiversity loss, and resource exhaustion.
+This knowledge helps us make informed decisions and develop sustainable solutions to alleviate and adapt to environmental challenges.
+My case study will be my geographical region of birth (West Africa) which is characterized by its rich biodiversity and diverse ecosystems faces a range of pressing environmental issues.
+These issues have significant implications for the region's ecosystems, socioeconomic development, and the well-being of its communities.
+This essay provides a comprehensive overview of the main environmental challenges in West Africa, and includes deforestation, desertification, wildlife depletion, pollution, and climate change.